0 2

 What Makes Bannack State Park special

-After stopping at the visitor center and paying your entrance fee, the ranger will give you a 20-page guide book that gives a brief history of each building in Bannack that makes a self-guided tour at your own pace super easy!
-Most of the buildings are still in good shape and open for public curiosity – we were told if it wasn’t looked, we can check it out to our heart’s content.
+After you stop at the visitor center and pay the entrance fee, a ranger will hand you a 20-page guidebook that gives a short write-up on each building.
+It makes exploring at your own pace really easy.
+Most of the buildings are in good shape and open to the public.
+We were told that if a door isn’t locked, go ahead and wander in.
+And we did.

 If you are looking to edit your photos without blowing out the color saturation, become a best friend of the blog and get my FREE Lightroom preset!